 I am a visual artist living and working (bilingually) in Snowdonia, North Wales.
 I have exhibited widely both nationally and internationally.
 My practice is often rooted in the land, and I am particularly interested in the cultural histories that affect the connections and disconnections to ‘place’.
 I work primarily in 3D using mixed media, with most of the work informed by extensive research.

 During my residency at Áras Éanna Art Centre on Inis Oírr, Galway, I became interested in the journey of St Cybi from the Aran islands to Caer Gybi and the connections between our lands on either side of the Irish Sea.

-My proposed project for Ports, Past and Present will be focussed on the port of Caergybi/ Holyhead.
-The intention is to work on a timeline flotilla of small vessels, highlighting chosen times and narratives throughout the history of its connection to Ireland.
+My proposal for Ports, Past and Present was focussed on the port of Caergybi/Holyhead.
+My intention was to work on a timeline flotilla of small vessels, highlighting chosen times and narratives throughout the history of its connection to Ireland.

-Although underpinned by research, my response at times will be fictional and explored in a wider, imaginative context.
+Although underpinned by research, my response was partly fictional and explored a wider, imaginative context.

-As an extension to the flotilla, I aim to engage groups within the community to collaborate and create a textile work on a large scale, ‘Cwch Caergybi’.
-This will be based on, and in response to, their contemporary lives and histories around Caergybi/Holyhead.
-It will be permanently installed in a specific site.
+As an extension to the flotilla, Marged worked with groups within the community to collaborate and create a textile work on a large scale, ‘Cwch Caergybi’.
+This was based on their responses to their experience of living in the port town and its history.
+After being exhibited in Aberystwyth, Dublin, Fishguard, Holyhead and Wexford, it will be permanently installed in a specific site in Holyhead.